dmatsanganis/Cinema_User_Interface/README.md

 # Cinema_User_Interface
-An Extended Cinema Compact written in C# Programmong language.
+An Extended Cinema Compact written in C# Programming language.
 The Cinema UI App includes;
 1.An online food application.
 2.A guidance to Cinema's Halls, from Cinema's Owner and Chief Operaton Yao Lin.